Aiveriwhair/node-express-ts-boilerplate/README.md

 # express-rdy-basics

-This is a basic express server with some basic middlewares and routes.
+This is a basic express server setup with error handling, normalized responses and logging.

 ## License